-(a) Impairment of trades receivable
+(a) Impairment of notes, accounts and long-term receivables

 The Group has estimated the loss allowance of accounts receivable that is based on the risk of a default occurring and the rate of expected credit loss.
-The Group has considered historical experience, current economic conditions and forward-looking information at the reporting date to determine the assumptions to be used to estimate of the impairment of accounts receivable.
+The Group has considered historical experience, current economic conditions and forward-looking information at the reporting date to determine the assumptions to be used to estimate of the impairment of notes and accounts receivable.